Welcome to Bear Claw Lodge

 Joy has served as President of the Kispiox Valley Rodeo Club for nearly 30 years and is the Vice President of the local Community Association.
 Joy won the "Today’s Woman Award" for Community Enrichment for the Yukon and B.C.
 Interior, and was the first recipient of the Hank Vogel: Rodeo Person of the Year Award in B.C.
 She initiated the Conservation Camps for kids at Bearclaw and continues to be actively involved in all facets of the lodge programs.

-Kaleigh is a well rounded outdoors woman, a rafting guide, experienced horse woman, a former rodeo competitor, and schooled in South Carolina and Germany.
-Kaleigh is a certified Swift Water Rescue tech, has her first aid and transportation, boating license, food safe, helicopter safety, and many other certifications making her a valuable asset to the company.
+Kaleigh is a well rounded outdoors woman, a rafting guide, experienced horse woman, and a former rodeo competitor.
+Kaleigh is a certified Swift Water Rescue tech, has her first aid and transportation, boating license, food safe, and many other certifications making her a valuable asset to the company.

 She has an avid interest in the Conservation Camps and helps kids learn to have an appreciation for the outdoors.
 Kaleigh also beat the Mantracker, on the popular tv series.
 Kaleigh is one of Bear Claw’s chefs and helps coordinates the outdoor recreation.
 Kaleigh works to source local ingredients, helping create amazing Northern BC cuisine.